Loragon-chain/rust-verkle/ipa-multipoint/Readme.md

-*These benchmarks are tentative because on one hand, the machine being used may not be the what the average user uses, while on the other hand, we have not optimised the verifier algorithm to remove `bH` , the pippenger algorithm does not take into consideration GLV and we are not using rayon to parallelise.*
+*These benchmarks are tentative because on one hand, the machine being used may not be the what the average user uses, while on the other hand, we have not optimised the verifier algorithm to remove `bH` and the pippenger algorithm does not take into consideration GLV.*

+### Parallel Performance

+The multiproof prover now uses Rayon parallelization for large batches (>100 grouped queries).
+For batches of 16K+ queries, expect 4-8x speedup on multi-core systems.
+The parallel threshold of 100 queries balances parallelization overhead against performance gains.
+You can control the number of threads using the `RAYON_NUM_THREADS` environment variable.